PaloAltoNetworks/terraform-templates/aws_elb_autoscale/README.md

 b.
 Variable are defined in the ```*_vars.tf``` file.
 c.
 The infrastructure definition is specified in the other ```*.tf``` files.

+#H1 PreRequisites for Using the Terraform Template

+### H3 Identify the right AMI ID's for the PAN FW (depending on the license type desired)
+    This can be found at: (https://www.paloaltonetworks.com/documentation/global/compatibility-matrix/vm-series-firewalls/aws-cft-amazon-machine-images-ami-list)

+### H3 Identify the right AMI ID's for the Web Server
+    The selection depends on a combination of the supported Architectures as well as the desired instance type.

 Setting up the AWS Security Credentials:
 -----------------------------------------